JuustMarwan/Swim.gg-Core/README.md

 This repo contains only the **game engine**.

-- **Anticheat and Security**: Any swim.gg anticheat detections and security implementations are excluded.
+- **Anticheat and Security**: Any swim.gg anticheat detections and major player login security implementations are excluded.
+However, the base anticheat framework is included!
-- **Raklib left out**: Unfortunately for some security reasons, we have to leave out our RakLib interface code.
-This means the code for rotating MOTDS is not present.
+- **Raklib**: Our Raklib implementation is now included, which allows highly customized network protocol actions and rotating MOTDs.
+We highly reccomend you use NGPM or our custom fork of PM to enable this system to work properly.
+- **Discord Communicator**: Our discord integration is now included in SwimCore publicly.
+This can be used for linking discord accounts to players in your database and talking to the server with your bots back and forth.
 - **Database Tables**: Contains basic tables for storing player history, settings, punishments, and ranks.
 - **Punishment Commands**: Muting and banning commands are included, but without advanced features like alternate account tracking via client data collection.